JacobReesMogg/JRM-PH-Website/README.md

 Welcome!

-Here is a very basic (and interactively dysfunctional) tribute page to two unsung British heroes - Jacob Rees-Mogg and Peter Hitchens!
+Here is a very basic (and interactively dysfunctional) tribute page to two unsung heroes of British politics - Jacob Rees-Mogg and Peter Hitchens!

+Feel free to suggest anything!